consaff/monitoring-poc/README.md

 - "name" field in /tomcat-demo/namespace-tomcat-demo.yaml
 - "namespace" field in /tomcat-demo/kustomization.yaml
 - "image" field in /tomcat-demo/dc-tomcat-demo.yaml (only replace "consaff-tomcat-demo" with the desired namespace)

-To cleanup, run:
+- the second "namespace" field in /tomcat-demo/dc-tomcat-demo.yaml (two lines from the bottom of the file) To cleanup, run:
 ```
 $ oc delete project NAMESPACE